davidmalcolm/texi2rst/output/_build/html/_sources/type-encoding.txt

 Complex types
 ``j`` followed by the inner type.
 For example ``_Complex double`` is encoded as "jd". bit-fields
-``b`` followed by the starting position of the bit-field, the type of the bit-field and the size of the bit-field (the bit-fields encoding was changed from the NeXTs compiler encoding, see below)
+``b`` followed by the starting position of the bit-field, the type of the bit-field and the size of the bit-field (the bit-fields encoding was changed from the NeXT's compiler encoding, see below)

 .. @sp 1